khyati1122/ChatBuddy/mcp-server/README.md

 - Suggested subreddits for the topic

 ### `get_subreddit_info`
-Get detailed information about a subreddit.
+Get detailed information about a subreddit (currently working to rectify).

 **Parameters:**
 - `subreddit_name` (str): Name of the subreddit